 Ever wished for a leisurely boozy brunch without the pressure of downing endless mimosas?
 You’re not alone, and that’s precisely why Lil Frankie’s makes my list of great East Village brunch restaurants.

 This cash-only establishment runs a generous “3-4-1 special” during brunch, giving you the option to enjoy three cocktails (mimosa, bloody mark, screwdriver, bellini or prosecco) for the price of one for $19.
-Drinks aside, the well-curated food menu is nothing to scoff at!
+Drinks aside, the well-put together food menu is nothing to scoff at!

 I’m partial to the applewood smoked BLT breakfast sandwich, but the spinach and goat cheese omelette has been known to make an appearance on my plate from time to time.